 At Leigh Primary School, we aim to equip pupils with the tools to understand Maths.
 These tools include logical reasoning, problem solving and the ability to think in abstract ways.
-Mathematics is integral to all aspects of life; with this in mind, we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them for life.
+Mathematics is integral to all aspects of life; with this in mind, we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will impact positively on their lives.

 General aims of Maths: